 - 4 cups whole milk

-- 2 cups heavy cream
+- 2 cups chicken broth

-- 2 cups corn (fresh, frozen or canned)
+- 2 cups frozen corn

-- Stir to combine and simmer over medium-low heat until soup is hot, stirring occasionally to avoid sticking to the bottom of the pot (about 10 minutes).
+- Simmer over low heat until soup is hot, stirring occasionally to avoid sticking to the bottom of the pot (about 10 minutes).